 If you like your cocktails with just a bit of bitterness, check out the Aperol Negroni or two variations of an Aperol sour.
 Want a digestivo to go with your aperitivo?
 Go with a Frangelico cocktail like this Frangelico sour.

 Or browse other uglyducklingbakery cocktails.
 There’s lots to choose from like the Porn Star martini, gin espresso martini, a rose syrup French 75, a cherry bakewell cocktail, or the “Lady Bridgerton” – an Earl Grey and lavender Empress gin cocktail.
+My personal favorite is always the dry martini.

 Or make dehydrated orange slices for a garnish for your Negroni.
 So easy!